caroleolivier/caroleolivier.github.io/_posts/2017-09-26-testing-a-react-app.md

         });
     });
 ```
-And this is the snapshot that was generated the first time I run the test:
+And this is the snapshot that was generated the first time I ran the test:
 ```
     // Jest Snapshot v1, https://goo.gl/fbAQLP